 Polarising filters are your friend

-Circular polarising filters don't start out particularly expensive (you can pick one up for under S$40) but make sure you buy the correct size to fit your lens' diameter.
+Circular polarising filters don't start out particularly expensive, but make sure you buy the correct size to fit your lens' diameter.

 Shoot in RAW if you can, colour if you can’t

 If your camera can shoot in RAW mode (most DSLRs, compact system cameras and higher-end compacts can), it’s advisable to use it if you’re taking pictures to convert into black and white.
 Yes, RAW images take up a lot more space on your camera’s memory card, but that’s because they retain all the info captured by the sensor and that means you have much more scope to process images in Photoshop, Aperture or Lightroom than you would with compressed JPEGs.

 If your camera doesn’t support RAW, it’s almost always best to simply shoot in colour JPEG rather than use your camera’s built-in black and white settings.
 Colour JPEGs will contain more data than black and white JPEGs and thus offer a little more post-processing freedom.